hmalikonline/jbhifi/Readme.md

 Please allow me to call this app "The Weather App"!

 The app has been developed to be configurable and secure.

 - The app has a clean mobile-first UI that has a touch of JB Hifi branding 😊, with black and yellow colours.
 - For best user experience I've made entry of country via a dropdown selection, rather than free text.
 Additionaly it maps country name with country code behind the scenes that is required for OpenWeather API calls.
 For this assessment, I've pre-configured the app with 2 countries, defaulting to Australia.
 - It has a basic API key scheme of 7 character length keys.
 - The API has been pre-configured with 5 API keys.
 See configuration file.
 - The app has been pre-configured to rate limit 5 weather reports an hour.
 See configuration file.
 - The app has a basic mechanism to spread the usage among multiple OpenWeather API keys by randomly selecting one when making a call.
+- For this exercise, I've used custom CSS rather than CSS libraries such as Bootstrap.

 # Security